My guide to getting amazing wedding photos

 9) Start with the bride

 Typically, hairdressers and makeup artists will want to work on the bride last so they look fresh for the wedding, however this isn't always what I'd recommend.
-If you're conscious about not having enough time, it might be worth suggesting as a bride that you want to have your hair and makeup completed first.
+If you're conscious about not having enough time, it might be worth suggesting as a bride that you want to have your hair and makeup completed first, or at least, not going last.
 After all, you can always have a touch-up before you leave.
-Being seen to first means that you'll be ready earliest, allowing more time for some stunning bridal photos before you need to leave for the ceremony.
+Being seen-to first means that you'll be ready earliest, allowing more time for some stunning bridal photos before you need to leave for the ceremony.
 If hair and makeup are running late, isn't it best that they're working on a bridesmaid whilst you're relaxing and being photographed with your loved ones?

 10) Talk to your photographer